Resolve high series cardinality

 // Run the following for each tag to count the number of unique tag values import "influxdata/influxdb/schema" tag = "example-tag-key" schema.tagValues(bucket: "my-bucket", tag: tag) |> count()

-These queries should help to identify the sources of high cardinality in each of your buckets.
+These queries should help identify the sources of high cardinality in each of your buckets.
 To determine which specific tags are growing, check the cardinality again after 24 hours to see if one or more tags have grown significantly.

-Adjust your schema
+Improve your schema

 Delete data to reduce high cardinality